-KFC has once again proven itself to be the greatest fast-food chain of all time after announcing the opening of an all-you-can-eat buffet in Tokyo.
+Once again proving itself to be the greatest fast-food chain of all time, KFC has announced the opening of an all-you-can-eat KFC buffet in Tokyo.

 Located at Minami Machida Grandberry Park in the Machida neighbourhood of Tokyo, the KFC Restaurant will allow fans of the Colonel’s secret recipe the primo opportunity to eat as much chicken as their soon-to-be-diseased-hearts’ desire, along with the ability to enhance the experience with an all-you-can-drink alcohol option (for the thirstier individuals).

 There’s a full menu this time around (unlike previous seasonal pop-up offers that have been limited to fried chicken itself), from classic KFC bites including original recipe fried chicken, chips, to more unconventional KFC dishes such as pasta, curry, and soup.
 Restaurant exclusive items include a “Special Fried Chicken Soup Curry”, rotisserie chicken, and pan-baked potato casserole.